About Us

 IMG_1114

 A meeting invitation will be sent by e-mail to all members several weeks before each meeting.
-Members are expected to RSVP to confirm their attendance.
+Members are expected to RSVP to this invitation to confirm their attendance.